TheOdinProject/curriculum/advanced_html_css/responsive_design/media_queries.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 * This [Media Query Tutorial](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/) on FreeCodeCamp covers the same items we've touched on here.
+* If you want more hands-on practice, this [Conquering Responsive Layouts](https://courses.kevinpowell.co/conquering-responsive-layouts) course by Kevin Powell might interest you.
+You'll have to sign up.